 In general, there is not a set limit for the number of claims you can file in one year.
 However, some car insurance companies may choose not to renew insurance policies or restrict coverage options if a certain number of claims were filed within a short period of time, usually three years.

 Yes, you can get insurance with multiple claims in your history.
 The coverages paid out, how much was paid, the frequency of the claims filed and if you were at fault are all factors considered by an insurance company as to whether or not they will insure you.
 Insurers may also want any previous claims to be completely resolved before your new policy takes effect.

-There are a few different reasons why an insurance company might drop you.
-First, if you are found guilty of an infraction like a DUI then the provider might consider you to be too high-risk and decline to renew your policy.
-Second, if a company stops serving your state – which happens very rarely – then your insurance company will drop you.
-Finally, if you lie on your application and the truth comes out then your insurance company might drop you, depending on how serious the infraction was.
+In general, there are a few reasons why a car insurance company might cancel or choose not to renew your policy.
+For starters, if you are found guilty of a serious driving infraction, like a DUI, then your insurance company might consider you to be too high-risk and may decline to renew your policy.
+Or, there are occasions in which an insurance company will stop serving your state.
+If that happens, then your insurance company will drop you.
+And, if you choose to lie on your application and the truth is later revealed, your insurance company may choose not to renew your policy.